rosszurowski/hibiscss/readme.md

 console.log(styles);
 ```

-Then add a `package.json` script to generate the styles, and re-run it whenever I change my project’s visual language.
+Then add a `package.json` script to generate the styles:

 ```json
 {